cyberelf/web-reader/README.md

    - Full Page: Ask about the entire page content
    - Selection: Ask about selected text
    - Screenshot/Image: Take a screenshot or drop an image to analyze
+   - YouTube: Extract and analyze video subtitles (on YouTube pages)
 3. Type your question and press Enter or click "Ask Question"
 4. View the AI's response in real-time